canoi250/Project-8--Personal-Data-Visualization/README.md

 # Project 8 Personal Data Visualization

 # Part 1: Extracting timestamps from your personal data
-Import at least one of your personal data files into a Jupyter notebook Parse the data into a dataframe
+Import at least one of your personal data files into a Jupyter notebook.

+Parse the data into a dataframe.

-Extract just the timestamps into a new dataframe Export that new dataframe as a .csv file (using to_csv()Links to an external site.).
+Extract just the timestamps into a new dataframe.

+Export that new dataframe as a .csv file.
-If you need more guidance, check out the instructions from the in-class activity where we did this in this Jupyter notebook Download this Jupyter notebook.

 # Part 2: Analyzing timestamp data for patterns

 Import your partner's timestamp data into a Jupyter notebook.
 Using Python and pandas, complete the following:

-Make sure the timestamp is in the datetime format (for example, by using pandas.to_datetime.Links to an external site.
-Using pandas.diff()Links to an external site., make a new column that tells you the time since between a timestamp and the previous one (for example, row 2 will have the time between the timestamp in row 2 and row 1).
-(TIP: Make sure your timestamps are sorted in chronological order before you do this!)

 Answer: What is the longest time between timestamps?
 What is the average time between timestamps?